A 90-minute farce staged under a reversed lighting scheme:

 Matthews Performing Arts Center, Grand Rapids Theological Seminary | 3000 Leonard NE | Grand Rapids, Mich.

 $12 adults | $10 students/seniors | $5 CU students (must present valid ID)

 Opening Night Dessert Reception – Friday, April 4, following the performance.
 Meet the cast, crew and production staff at a complementary reception hosted by the CU Theatre department.

-Alumni VIP Reception – Friday, April 11.
+Alumni Reception – Friday, April 11.
 Connect with fellow alumni during intermission while enjoying refreshments that take their cues from "Black Comedy."

 Friday Night Talk Back – April 11.
 The directors, cast, crew and production staff give you insider information on the show.